liamca/WikiSynonyms/README.md

 ## Console Application

-The application included under \src allows you to provide a word which is then sent to a SQLite database to return matched synonyms.
+The application included under \src\WikiSynonym allows you to provide a word which is then sent to a SQLite database to return matched synonyms.
 The usage for the application is as follows:

 > WikiSynonym.exe sauna